-i.
-Increase/decrease in net assets attributable to unit holders i.
-Functional and presentation currency
+(i) Increase/decrease in net assets attributable to unit holders

 Income not distributed is included in net assets attributable to unit holders.
 As the Fund's units are classified as financial liabilities, movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as finance costs.